Photos: Lina Marin

 The fern plant with which we are familiar usually grows on land; it represents the asexual generation (called a ‘sporophyte’) and bears spores on mature fronds.
 Each spore is capable of producing a new plant, but of a different form.

-Swamp Flax, Common Flax, or New Zealand Flax or wetland forest.
+Common Flax, or New Zealand Flax or wetland forest.

-Pine tree not only are pine forests a haven for common New Zealand native plants, they are home to a number of endangered or threatened species.
+Not only are pine forests a haven for common New Zealand native plants, they are home to a number of endangered or threatened species.

-Lady’s glove foxglove (Digitalis purpurea) is a common garden plant that contains digitalis and other cardiac glycosides. … Foxglove is poisonous, although recorded poisonings from this plant are very rare.
+Foxglove (Digitalis purpurea) is a common garden plant that contains digitalis and other cardiac glycosides. … Foxglove is poisonous, although recorded poisonings from this plant are very rare.